gerlero/openfoam-app/README.md

 * An Intel or Apple silicon Mac
 * A recent version of macOS
-    * Intel: macOS 10.15 or later (older macOS versions are untested)
+    * Intel: macOS 11 or later (older macOS versions might work, but are not tested)
     * Apple silicon: macOS 12 (macOS 11 should also work, but is not tested)

 ## 📦 Install